cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 In this exercise we will get an introduction to the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin/blob/master/README.md) for running dynamic and ephemeral agents in a Kubernetes cluster - leveraging the scaling abilities of Kubernetes to schedule build agents.

-CloudBees Core has OOTB support for Kubernetes build agents and allow Kubernetes agents templates - callde Pod Templates - to be defined at either [the Operations Center level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center) or at [the Team Master level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#kubernete-agents).
+CloudBees Core has OOTB support for Kubernetes build agents and allow Kubernetes agents templates - called Pod Templates - to be defined at either [the Operations Center level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center) or at [the Team Master level](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#kubernete-agents).
 The Kubernetes based agent is contained in a pod, where a pod is a group of one or more containers sharing a common storage system and network.
 A pod is the smallest deployable unit of computing that Kubernetes can create and manage (you can read more about pods in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/)).

 >NOTE: One of the containers must host the actual Jenkins build agent that communicates with the Jenkins Master (the `slave.jar` file that is used for communication between the CloudBees Team Master and the agent).
 By convention, this container always exists (and is automatically added to any Pod Templates that do not define a **Container Template** with the name ***jnlp*** ).
 Again, this special container has the ***Name*** `jnlp` and default execution of the Pipeline always happens in this `jnlp` container (as it did when we used `agent any` above) - unless you declare otherwise with a special Pipeline step provided by the Kuberentes plugin - the `container` step.
 If needed, this automatically provided `jnlp` container may be overridden by specifying a **Container Template** with the ***Name*** `jnlp` - but that **Container Template** must be able to connect to the Team Master via JNLP with a version of the Jenkins `slave.jar` that corresponds to the Team Master Jenkins verion or the Pod Template will fail to connect to the Team Master.